 The study, published February 22 in the American Journal of Psychiatry, showed a short-term, significant increased risk for alcohol, nicotine, and drug dependence, as well as nondependent abuse of drugs or alcohol, compared to an injured person without traumatic brain injury.

 “Our findings suggest an increased risk for incidence of alcohol dependence, nondependent abuse of drugs or alcohol, and nicotine dependence during the first 30 days following mild TBI and a risk thereafter for alcohol dependence for at least 6 months after injury,” Shannon C. Miller, MD, from the Veterans Affairs Medical Center in Cincinnati wrote.

-While drug and nicotine addiction risk drop fairly quickly after the first thirty days of treatment, the current study suggests alcohol dependence risk stays elevated for a lengthy period of time.
+While drug and nicotine addiction risk drop fairly quickly after the first thirty days of addiction treatment in the UK, the current study suggests alcohol dependence risk stays elevated for a lengthy period of time.